Does Southwest Allow Carry-On?

 Southwest Airlines is known for its passenger-friendly policies.
 Their approach to carry-on baggage is no exception.

-They know that their passengers would like to bring important items with them as they are travelling.
-And that is why they try from their own end to accommodate the traveller’s choices.
+The company is aware that passengers would like to bring important items with them as they are travelling.
+And that is why they try from their end to accommodate the traveller’s choices.

 So if you want to know if they allow carry-on or not, stay with us.
 You will also learn about the carry-on policies which will help you understand it better.